-- Demonstrate their effectiveness as teachers. - Engage in department level service and should also become involved in service that goes beyond the departmental level. - Further develop research and begin submitting papers to conferences and/or for publication.
+- Demonstrate their effectiveness as teachers. - Continue to engage in department level service but also begin to pursue opportunities at the college and university levels Further develop research and begin submitting papers to conferences and/or for publication. - Identify opportunities for contributions to the wider and professional community and develop a plan for engaging in such activities in the coming years.